alfredomtx/zero2prod/README.md

-This repository is my journey following the book "Zero2Prod" written Luca Palmieri, where we build a full web application in Rust from zero, using industry standards and current technologies and metodolgies, guided by the author which is an extremely experienced engineer.
+This repository is my journey following the book "Zero2Prod" written Luca Palmieri, where we build a full web application in Rust from zero, using industry standards and current technologies and metodologies, guided by the author which is an extremely experienced engineer.